Data Exchange Standards

 IPC-1751A provides the basic supplier/requestor details for declarations necessary between members of a supply chain relationship.
 This standard contains general information and is supplemented by sectional standards requiring more detailed information.
 This standard is mandatory as part of all other data exchange sectional standard declarations.

 An amendment to IPC-1751A was published in December 2012 that includes several enhancements to the standard.
-Amendment 1 to IPC-1751A can be downloaded by visiting www.ipc.org/1751.
+The latest version of the IPC 1751A standard and IPC 1751A Schema can be downloaded by visiting www.ipc.org/1751.

 IPC-1752A Materials Declaration Management Standard (with Amendments 1 & 2)